This post may contain affiliate links. Please read our disclosure policy.

 olive oil, cheese, spices, olives, tomato slices, a basil leaf and one portobello mushroom cap on a brown cutting board.

-If you have any ingredients leftover from this salsa recipe, check out our Leftover Ingredients Recipe Finder.
+If you have any ingredients leftover from this single portobello mushroom pizza recipe, check out our Leftover Ingredients Recipe Finder.

-• Spices: I love using dried oregano, red pepper flakes, and a pinch of salt to flavor the mushroom.
-Feel free to use other spices like dried rosemary, Italian seasoning, or garlic powder instead.
+• Spices: The combination of dried oregano, red pepper flakes, and a hint of salt brings out the flavors in the mushroom.
+Feel free to experiment with other spices like dried rosemary, Italian seasoning, or garlic powder.

 Send Me the Recipe!